Review AI Video Takes and Build Dailies

 - Start and end frame anchors

 This context keeps the review honest.
-A take can be beautiful and still wrong for the shot.
-It may introduce a continuity problem, miss the prop, change screen direction, or end on a frame that can’t connect to the next planned shot.
+A take can look beautiful and still miss the shot.
+It may introduce a continuity problem, lose the prop, change screen direction, or end on a frame that cannot connect to the next planned shot.

-Lotix is built around this production hierarchy.
-Generated videos become takes attached to shots, and those takes can preserve prompt, reference, model, settings, and review context.
-The Lotix review workflow is designed for that move from isolated output to production review.
+That is why review context belongs with the take, not in a separate notes doc.
+Lotix organizes this production hierarchy: generated videos become takes attached to shots, and those takes can preserve prompt, reference, model, settings, and review context.
+The Lotix review workflow supports that move from isolated output to production review.

 Step 3: mark the review state